College of San Mateo

 College of San Mateo (CSM) is a public community college in San Mateo, California.
 It is part of the San Mateo County Community College District.
 College of San Mateo is located at the northern corridor of Silicon Valley and situated on a 153-acre site in the San Mateo hills.
-The campus was designed by architect John Carl Warnecke.
-The college currently serves approximately 10,000 day, evening and weekend students.
-The college offers 79 A.A./A.S. degree majors, 75 certificate programs and approximately 100 transfer areas and majors.
+The college currently serves approximately 15,000 day, evening and weekend students.
+The college offers 69 A.A./A.S. degree majors and 81 certificate programs.